 The pri_req field shall specify the maximum number of asynchronous priority arbitration requests the link is permitted to make of the PHY during a fairness interval.
 A Serial Bus fairness interval exists between the occurrence of an arbitration reset gap and the first subsequent arbitration reset gap.
-The primary packet transaction codes for which priority asynchronous arbitration may be used are specified by table 9-5.
+In addition to response packets (see clause 9.8), the primary packet transaction codes for which priority asynchronous arbitration may be used are specified by table 9-6.
 The pri_req default value of zero is equivalent to the fair arbitration behavior specified by IEEE Std 1394-1995; any priority requests enabled by a nonzero value of pri_req are in addition to the fair arbitration request permitted each node.

-Code Name Comment 0 Write request for data quadlet Request subaction, quadlet payload 1 Write request for data block Request subaction, block payload 4 Read request for data quadlet Request subaction, no payload 5 Read request for data block Request subaction, quadlet (data_length) payload 9 Lock request Request subaction, block payload A 16 Stream data block Asynchronous subaction, block payload
+tcode Name Comment 0 Write request for data quadlet Request subaction, quadlet payload 1 Write request for data block Request subaction, block payload 4 Read request for data quadlet Request subaction, no payload 5 Read request for data block Request subaction, quadlet (data_length) payload 9 Lock request Request subaction, block payload A 16 Stream data block Asynchronous subaction, block payload

-Table 9-5-Transaction codes eligible for priority asynchronous arbitration
+Table 9-6-Request subactions eligible for priority asynchronous arbitration

 Each time a link receives PHY status of ARB_RESET_GAP, it shall reset an internal variable, priority_request_count, to the value of pri_req.
-The link may use priority asynchronous arbitration for any of the transaction codes specified by table 9-5 so long as priority_request_count is nonzero.
+Except in one case, the link may use priority asynchronous arbitration for any of the transaction codes specified by table 9-6 so long as priority_request_count is nonzero.
+Even if priority_request_count is nonzero, if a node receives an ack_busy_X, ack_busy_A or ack_busy_B in acknowledgment of a request subaction, the node shall not retransmit the request packet until the next fairness interval.
 Each time a priority arbitration request is granted, the link shall decrement priority_request_count.